antithesishq/valthree/README.md

 # valthree = valkey + S3

-**Valthree is a Valkey- and Redis-compatible database backed by S3.**
+**Valthree is a clustered, Valkey- and Redis-compatible database backed by S3.**
-Unlike traditional implementations, Valthree servers are stateless and designed to run behind a load balancer.
-Clusters offer [strong serializable consistency][strong-serializable] and the same 99.999999999% durability as S3.
+Clusters offer [strong serializable consistency][strong-serializable] and have the same 99.999999999% durability as S3.

 Applications connect to a Valthree cluster using any Valkey or Redis client library.
 Clusters support the `GET`, `SET`, `DEL`, `FLUSHALL`, `PING`, and `QUIT` commands.